If you’re looking for a simple way to construct a balanced investment portfolio, ETFs may be the answer.

-With the ETF range now reaching over 241 on the ASX (as at 28 Sept 2021) offering diversified exposure to equities, fixed income and commodities, both in Australia and internationally, entire portfolios can be built with ETFs exclusively.
+With the expansive ETF range available on the ASX offering diversified exposure to equities, fixed income and commodities, both in Australia and internationally, entire portfolios can be built exclusively with ETFs.

 - Trying to choose individual stocks can be overwhelming with endless opportunities (and risks), with the added pressure to pick the “winners”

 - ETFs can not only help to simplify the decision-making process by alleviating the potential pain points of picking individual investments, but are an easily accessible and low-cost way to build a complete investment portfolio

 - One approach to building a balanced investment portfolio is to choose a small number of ETFs spanning across various asset classes